jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ```

-To complete standardisation of this data, we can combine singleton files.
+To complete standardisation of this data, we combined singleton files.

 ```bash
 cat 00-documentation.backup/99-Slon2017_AccessionsToDownload_2.tsv | while read LINE; do